martinclason/Molecular-Dynamics-Project/docs/config.rst

   interval: <int>

-This field specifies if the Ale should calculate the cohesive energy of the system which is done after the system has reached equilibrium, or equilibrium timeout as long as the equilibrium check is enabled.
+This field specifies if Ale should calculate the cohesive energy of the system which is done after the system has reached equilibrium, or equilibrium timeout as long as the equilibrium check is enabled.
 ::